rospogrigio/daikin_residential/README.md

 # 2. Using config flow

-Start by going to Configuration - Integration and pressing the "+" button to create a new Integration, then select Daikin Residential Controller in the drop-down menu.
+Start by going to Configuration - Integration and pressing the "+ ADD INTEGRATION" button to create a new Integration, then select Daikin Residential Controller in the drop-down menu.

+Follow the instruction, you have actually nothing to configure, just make sure your tokenset.json fine is in the HA config folder.
+After pressing the "Submit" button, the integration will be added, and the Daikin devices connected to your cloud account will be created.

 # To-do list: